-During the 2008-2009 academic year, students at Ball State expressed concern about the potential side effects of thimerosal when used in vaccines in general and in flu vaccines in particular.
-In response, the health center was able to find a source for flu vaccine free of thimerosal.
-At this time the only vaccine containing thimerosal used in the health center is IPV, or injectable polio vaccine.
-This vaccine is used by travelers to certain regions outside of the United States under limited circumstances.
-Fewer than 5 doses are administered in a typical year at the health center.
+During the 2008-2009 academic year, students at Ball State University expressed concern about the potential side effects of thimerosal when used in vaccines in general and in influenza (flu) vaccines in particular.
+In response, the Health Center was able to find a source for flu vaccine free of thimerosal.

 Gardasil is a vaccination against Human Papillomavirus, the virus responsible for most abnormal Pap smears and most cases of cervical cancer.
-It is a 3-shot series given over a period of 6 months.
+It is a three-shot series given over a period of 6 months.
+Click here for the Vaccine Information Sheet.

-Hepatitis A is a viral infection of the liver, usually contracted by eating fresh fruits or vegetables which have been contaminated in the field or orchard.
+Hepatitis A is a viral infection of the liver, usually contracted by eating fresh fruits or vegetables which have been contaminated.
 It is mainly a concern for travelers outside of the United States, but can certainly occur here as well.
-It is a 2-shot series given over a period of 6 months.
+It is a two-shot series given over a period of 6 months.
+Click here for the Vaccine Information Sheet.

 Hepatitis B is a viral infection that affects the liver.
 It can lead to serious illness, liver damage and even death.
 Most individuals infected with Hepatitis B are adolescents and young adults.